CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b3-Python-Ex2.md

 * Setup a Python virtual environment for this lab

 Different projects using Python may have different environment requirements.
-For instance, one project may need a Python 2.x interpreter, whereas others may need Python 3.x.
+For instance, one project may need a Python version 2 interpreter, whereas others may need a Python version 3 interpreter.
 Some projects may require many Python packages and modules to be installed, and others may only use built-in modules.

 Traditionally, installing a package for Python is a global change on a particular developer workstation or server.
 This means that if one project needs access to one version of a package, and another project needs to upgrade to a